Zaid-Ajaj/elmish-getting-started/README.md

-# elmish-getting-started
+# Elmish Getting Started

-This is a simple Fable app including an [Elmish](https://elmish.github.io/) counter.
+This is a simple Fable application including an [Elmish](https://elmish.github.io/) counter.
+The repository is made for learning purposes and the generated Javascript output is not optimized.
+That said, the template shows you how easy it is to get started with Fable and Elmish using minimal configuration.

 ## Building and running the app